 Novelist Roman Payne

 Summer sunshine gets us outside to enjoy our beaches, lakes, parks and yards.
 It warms us and spreads feelings of good cheer.
 But too much of this good thing can cause serious skin problems, ranging from breakouts to permanent damage to cancer.

 A solid summer skincare regimen needs to be, like you, a serious multi-tasker.
 Sun protection is critical, but your skin also needs deep cleaning to clear away sweat and makeup, exfoliation to remove dead skin cells, and possibly even some pain relief when sunburns do come into play.

-With that in mind, here’s a collection of products that do this tough work, without taking over your life or blowing up your credit card.
+With that in mind, here’s a collection of summer beauty products that do this tough work, without taking over your life or blowing up your credit card.
 The secret?
 I’m sticking with products that deliver double the benefits — and that saves you time and money.